Continuing Studies Programs

 Semester continuation requires that you earn a passing grade (C-or better) in a minimum number of courses to remain in good standing.
 Students who receive at least one failing grade (D, D-, F) are subject to academic probation or academic dismissal.

-• Earned F in one course, and C-or better in at least two courses
+Academic Probation | Earned D or D-in at least one course Earned F in one course, and C-or better in at least two courses |

-• Earned F in at least one course
+Academic Dismissal | Earned F in at least one course |

 Students placed on academic probation must acknowledge their probationary status in writing to the academic dean for Continuing Studies students, in order to continue into the next academic term.
 They are also expected to seek assistance from campus resources and have their course selection approved by their academic dean.
 In the probationary term they must earn grades of C or better in all courses to continue.
 Students who withdraw from all courses must wait two semesters to submit a request to return to study.